hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Release for transit refused due to guarantee registration failure (DDNTA section: III.II.2.9.2)
+### Release for transit refused due to guarantee registration failure

 **Applicable procedures:** normal and simplified.